 - Garlic powder

 - Kosher salt

 Do you have to thaw frozen brussels sprouts before roasting?

 No, you don't!
 You can roast them frozen, as long as you adjust the temperature and don't roast them too hot.

 How to roast frozen brussels sprouts

 The key to roasting frozen vegetables is not to cook them at too high a temperature.
-If you roast at the normally high temperature, the outsides will get brown and crispy while the insides remain frozen or, at the least, very cold.
-So you will cook the frozen brussels sprouts at 350 instead of 425 for most of the cooking time.
+When you roast fresh brussels sprouts, you do so at 425ºF the whole time.
+But if you roast frozen ones at the normally high temperature, the outsides will get brown and crispy while the insides remain frozen or, at the least, very cold.
+So you will cook the frozen brussels sprouts at 350º instead of 425º for most of the cooking time.

-- Roast the sprouts at 350º for 30 minutes.
+- Roast the sprouts at 350 degrees F for 30 minutes.
 As I said above, the lower temperature is important since they were frozen when you started.
 You don't want the outsides to brown before the insides thaw and then cook.

 The brussels sprouts will come out of the oven tasting as if they went in fresh.
 You won't be able to tell the difference between fresh and frozen.